ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Throughout this arduous journey for the horses, us humans were enjoying a relatively peaceful journey.
 The only sounds were the squelching of our horse's legs navigating the thick bog.
 After an hour or two of marching, the landscape started to change.
 The terrain steepened, the ground firmed, and the treeline began to thicken.

 We descended further and further into a large river valley.
 After a quick traversal along the basin of the valley, far in the distance we saw a smoke stack.
-As we got closer, we could see a clump of ortzs.
+As we got closer, we could see a clump of orts.
 After a four hour trek, we had arrived.

 {% include gallery.html
     images="2023-09-14-north-mongolia/5/__2023-09-01_05-10-40-837000_evan.webp,2023-09-14-north-mongolia/5/__2023-09-01_22-36-54-268000_cam.webp"
-    caption="Triangulated between the ortzs lies more than 30 reindeer.
+    caption="Triangulated between the orts lies more than 30 reindeer.
 Some young, some old, some white, some brown.
 The babies are tied to logs, and their concerned parents are close by."
 %}

 As we came into view, the herders' dogs spotted us and started barking, running over to check out the new visitors.